- TRIP DURATION

 Everest Base Camp and Gokyo lakes Trek

-Everest Base camp and Gokyo Lake Trek Overview
+Everest Base Camp and Gokyo Lake Trek Overview

 We have all fantasized about being surrounded by mountain vistas and having the most wonderful times of our lives.
 And that dream can only come true in the proximity of the Himalayas which has some of the tallest mountain vistas in the world.
 And Everest, being the world’s tallest mountain, is the most wonderful destination for travel freaks around the world.

 Everest Base Camp trek is among the world’s most celebrated trekking routes.
 Each year, over 50,000 trekkers complete this prodigious trek, enjoying the most amazing journey of their life.
-The cascading rivers, pristine waterfalls, and most importantly, the Majestic Everest standing there proudly, makes it a breathtaking view.
+The cascading rivers, pristine waterfalls, and most importantly, the Majestic Everest standing there proudly, make it a breathtaking view.

 And, with this Everest base Camp trek Itinerary, we are walking beyond Everest to explore the hidden glacier lakes of Gokyo Valley while crossing the Chola pass at 5,200 meters.
 Isn’t this Gokyo Lake trek Itinerary exciting?